panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

-Of course, you cannot use `React.memo()` on non-pure components, e.g. components that have state, etc.
+Of course, you cannot use `React.memo()` on non-pure components, e.g. components that have state or use sources of truth other than props.

+While technically possible, it doesn't make much sense to wrap class-based components in `React.memo()`.
+Just extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.

 ### 3.1 Useless props comparison